 On a modest cloud instance (e.g. AWS t3.small), without dedicated hardware or unusual system tuning, we have measured stable handling of roughly 170k–180k PPS under small-packet UDP/TCP SYN flood workloads.

-3.2 Why headroom matters
+Why performance headroom matters under real attacks

 From observations of real attacks in production, typical attack traffic peaks around 30–40 Mbps.
 The configuration above sustains on the order of 100 Mbps (corresponding to roughly 180k PPS of small packets).